Even if you're gifted with a superhuman constitution, you probably still think you could go a few minutes longer.

 You can experience anything from redness and irritation to burning and scarring.

 There are a number of proven and safe products that you can use to last longer.
-For instance, Promescent Delay Wipes or Delay Spray can help you last longer, without the burning or scarring.
+For instance, Promescent Desensitizing Wipes or Spray can help you last longer, without the burning or scarring.

 No, if you have ED you should probably talk to your doctor as ED is often a symptom of a much more serious cardiac issue.